-A - Students are expected to be at their designated stop 5 minutes prior to the arrival of the bus, and to stay off the travelled roadway at all times while waiting for the bus.
+A - Students are expected to be at their designated stop five (5) minutes prior to the arrival of the bus, and to stay off the traveled roadway at all times while waiting for the bus.
 Students are also expected to be courteous of residential property and to stay on town sidewalks and designated bus stop areas.
 Drivers cannot wait for late students or for a student to come down a drive way.
 If everyone on the bus were late even by one minute the bus would arrive at school approximately 30 minutes late.

 Q - Do I need to wait with my child at the stop?

 A - We do not provide supervision at bus stops along the urban routes.
 Our drivers are responsible for the students once they board the bus until they unload at the school.
 On a field trip or school trip, the school staff on board the bus are to supervise the children on the bus for these occasions.

 Q - My rural driveway is very long or the stop on the road way is not safe?